 I go through my juice so fast anyway that I barely get a chance to steep!
-Depending on the quality of your VG and your concentrates, you should be able to experience just as much flavor clarity as you did with your shop bought mixes.
+Depending on the quality of your VG and your concentrates, you should be able to experience just as much flavour clarity as you did with your shop bought mixes.

-I find the sweetness and inherent flavor in my VG means I needn’t add artificial sweeteners and I end up with delicious, wholesome flavours that didn’t require any excess of ingredients in order to achieve desired sweetness.
+I find the sweetness and inherent flavour in my VG means I needn’t add artificial sweeteners and I end up with delicious, wholesome flavours that didn’t require any excess of ingredients in order to achieve desired sweetness.

 In fact, VG is tasty enough to be vaped on its own if you’re really in a fix and there’s still nothing better for cloud chasing!